ZeynepKilinc/zkilinc.github.io/_projects/5_project.md

 ---
 layout: page
-title: BBB
+title: Blood-Brain-Barrier
-description: a project with a background image
+description: Detection and Analysis of Trancytosis Proteins for Drug Delivery to the Brain
-img: assets/img/1.jpg
+img:
-importance: 5
+importance: 4
-category: ResearchProjects
+category: Selected Research Projects
 ---

 Every project has a beautiful feature showcase page.